farmdawgnation/vain/README.md

 If you want to see it in action, you can look at the code in my [vain-test](https://github.com/farmdawgnation/vain-test) repository.
 Check out app.js for the good stuff.

-**Vain is currently in alpha.
-It may not function as you expect, or even function at all.
-Any help in finding a filing bugs is appreciated!**

 ## Using Vain

 Vain is ideally integrated by using the vain router.
 The vain router will search for HTML files in your views